Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Final Thoughts about Protein Powder for Kids

 Protein powders aren’t necessarily harmful for your child.
-If you’re concerned that your child isn’t getting enough protein, talk to your pediatrician or a registered dietitian.
+If you’re concerned that your child isn’t getting enough protein, talk to your pediatrician or a registered dietitian first.

-They can help you determine if adding protein powder is the right approach for your child and, if so, how much they should have, and which brands would be a good choice.
+They can help you determine if adding extra protein is the right approach for your child and, if so, what type and how much they should have, and which brands would be a good choice.

 Last Post